mui/material-ui/docs/src/pages/lab/speed-dial/speed-dial.md

 It is enabled here across all devices for demo purposes, but in production it could use the `isTouch` logic to conditionally set the property.

 {{"demo": "pages/lab/speed-dial/SpeedDialTooltipOpen.js"}}

+## Colored action buttons

+The SpeedDialActions can be colored.

+{{"demo": "pages/lab/speed-dial/ColoredSpeedDialActions.js"}}